 Assess the safety of the hayride site.
 Before participating in a hayride, ensure that hayride equipment (tractor/truck, bales of hay) are secure, that vehicle weight limitations and seating capacities are not exceeded, and that paths and trails are free of obstructions.
-Also ensure that girls are responsible riders who stay seated during the hayride.
+Also ensure that everyone is a responsible rider who stays seated during the hayride.

-Girls learn about and practice safe hayrides.
-Girls do not ride in the hauling vehicle.
+Learn about and practice safe hayrides.
+Do not ride in the hauling vehicle.
 The hauled vehicle meets all state and local safety requirements and displays proper identification showing these conditions have been met.
 The hay or straw is properly stacked to prevent slipping.
 Sufficient seating space is allowed for each person.
-Girls and adults remain seated during the ride with no leaning over the edges, legs and arms do not hang over the trailer.
-Girls are to remain securely seated.
+Everyone remains seated during the ride with no leaning over the edges.
+Legs and arms do not hang over the trailer.
+Remain securely seated.

-Adults accompany girls on the hayride according to the grade level-specific adult-to-girl ratios.
+Adults accompany Girl Scouts on the hayride according to the grade level-specific adult-to-youth ratios.